bsshanky/Flickr/README.md

 I have covered all the features listed in the Acceptance Criteria.
 In the Extra Credit, I was able to fetch the image dimensions.
 I am planning to work on the other extra credit features post submission.
 Thank you for the opportunity to work on this project!

+Edit 1:

+I've added the support for the landscape orientation throughout the app.